-5.1 Model Evaluation
+5.1.
+Model Analysis

 In Table 1 we compare individual models to multi-task learning models using a naïve weighted loss or the task uncertainty weighting we propose in this paper.
-To reduce the computational burden, we train each model at a reduced resolution of 128×256 pixels.
-This clearly illustrates the benefit of
+To reduce the computational burden, we train each model at a reduced resolution of 128×256 pixels, over 50,000 iterations.
+When we downsample the data by a factor of four, we also need to scale the disparity labels accordingly.
+Table 1 clearly illustrates the benefit of multi-task learning, which obtains significantly better performing results than individual task models.
+For example, using our method we improve classification results from 59.4% to 63.4%.